Asano Nagamasa: Biography

 In 1583, he distinguished himself in the Battle of Shizugatake and was given 20,000 koku in Otsu (Omi Province).

 In 1587, he served in the campaign to suppress Kyushu and received Obama Domain (80,000 koku) (Wakasa province).

-He fought for Hideyoshi against the Hōjō clan in 1590 Siege of Odawara, he captured Iwatsuki and Edo castles, also fought against the Kunohe Rebellion in 1591.
+In 1590, He fought for Hideyoshi against the Hōjō clan at Siege of Odawara, he captured Iwatsuki and Edo castles, also fought against the Kunohe Rebellion in 1591.

-In 1593, made a great contribution to the dispatch of troops from Invasion of Korea and was given 215,000 koku of Fuchu (Kai province).
+In 1593, made a great contribution to the dispatch of troops for the Invasion of Korea and was given 215,000 koku of Fuchu (Kai province).

 Asano was also appointed by Hideyoshi to a Commission of Five (Go-Bugyō) along with Ishida Mitsunari, Maeda Gen'i, Mashita Nagamori and Natsuka Masaie.
 Asano held seniority over the Commissioners, who were charged with governing the capital of Kyoto and the Home Provinces or Kinai.
 A close advisor to Hideyoshi, Asano devised the land survey and a number of other policies enacted under his rule.

 In 1598, Hideyoshi's invasions were coming to an end, and Asano was sent to Korea with his fellow Commissioner Ishida Mitsunari to arrange for Japanese withdrawal.
 Asano was assured by the generals that the war was going well, and that they were on the verge of victory.
 Ishida disagreed, however, and supported withdrawal from Korea.
 Returning to Japan, daimyō (feudal lords) from across the country became involved in the debate, and the disagreement grew into a major governmental rift.
 The Go-Bugyō disbanded soon afterwards, having already been replaced by the Council of Five Elders (Tairō) by Hideyoshi before his death.